usnistgov/trec-browser/browser/src/docs/trec9/filtering/overview.md

 {==

 The TREC-9 filtering track measures the ability of systems to build persistent user profiles which successfully separate relevant and non-relevant documents.
 It consists of three major subtasks: adaptive filtering, batch filtering, and routing.
 In adaptive filtering, the system begins with only a topic statement and a small number of positive examples, and must learn a better profile from on-line feedback.
 Batch filtering and routing are more traditional machine learning tasks where the system begins with a large sample of evaluated training documents.
-This report describes the track, presents some evaluation results, and provides a general commentary on lessons learned from this year's track.

 ==}